Jump to content

 Recommended Posts

-The full pdf of this book on Muay Thai written by an American serviceman is found here (pdf attached).
+The full pdf of this book on Muay Thai written by an American serviceman is found here (pdf attached linked after this paragraph.).
 Looking forward to reading through this as its probably one of the first at-length English language accounts of the sport and art, and it perhaps sheds light on the era before the Golden Age of Muay Thai, The Silver Age, and perhaps even gives insight into the history of Muay Thai in Chiangmai (as he is writing it from there), provincial fighting always something that falls through the cracks of history.
 The author claims in 1975 to having seen thousands of fights.
 You can follow this thread by email as a forum member.

 Kick boxing Muay-Thai the Art of Siamese Un-armed Combat by Handy Steadmann - 1976.pdf